 People are the foundation for any good organisation.
 Our team is a mix of volunteers and paid staff who are:

 people with ME/CFS who understand the illness first hand and therefore can represent the needs of sufferers; and

-healthy people with the right skills, networks, and profile who can ultimately 'get things done'!
+healthy people with the right skills, networks and profiles who can ultimately 'get things done'!

 Read below to learn more about our team.